School Outreach and Education

 We are able to tailor our offering to the age of your students, from pre-school to 18, and can focus on content that best suits your needs.
 Please email our Education Officer at nataliel@gsm.cam.ac.uk to discuss further.

 There is no charge for school visits to the church, although we welcome any donation you are able to give.
-There is a charge to climb the tower - £4.50 per pupil, with accompanying staff going free.
+There is a charge to climb the tower - please contact us for more information.

 Our Heritage and Sustainability Work

-We are currently in the process of developing a full Education Programme, spanning Christian heritage and faith as well as topics surrounding sustainability, as part of our commitment as a church to encourage care for God’s creation.
-This work is supported by our Education Officer, and is partly funded by a generous grant from Church Schools of Cambridge (CSOC).
+Our education work takes Christian heritage and faith seriously, but we also prioritise environmental education and sustainability topics as part of our commitment as a church to encourage care for God’s creation.
+This work is supported by our Education Officer, and is partly funded by a generous grant from Church Schools of Cambridge (CSoC).

 Our Past Work